iamnurs/VoltaChallenge/README.md

 ## Getting Started <a name="gettingstarted"></a>

+**NOTE#1**: API key for google map is no longer active.
+To launch, please, add your own API key for google maps to ```android/app/src/main/AndroidManifest.xml```

-**NOTE**: App was not tested on IOS, because I did not have access to any Apple product.
+**NOTE#2**: App was not tested on IOS, because I did not have access to any Apple product.
 Please run it on Android emulator, I guess on IOS it will not even open

 Clone the repo